AlIsa-3/calculator-c/README.md

 ## Planned Changes:
 - Ability to reuse the output in a new computation
-- Rework input method to only require one line of user input

 ## Changelog
+- Input can now be done on one line
+- Combined inputs into a struct
+- Fixed error in calculation function causing calculations to not work as intended
 - Added ability for values to be non-integers
 - Implemented Exponentiation as repeated multiplication
 - Added a function which controls the output of results